andykm/andykm.github.io/README.md

 🛡️ **Professional Experience in SOC Operations**
 As a former **Cybersecurity Analyst** at **Accenture (Mauritius)**, I developed a comprehensive skill set in:
-- 🔍 Monitoring and managing security events using **SIEM** solutions.
+- Monitoring and managing security events using **SIEM** solutions.
-- 🛠️ Detecting, qualifying, and managing security incidents efficiently.
+- 🛠Detecting, qualifying, and managing security incidents efficiently.
-- ⚙️ Administering and configuring a range of security solutions.
+- Administering and configuring a range of security solutions.
-- 🖥️ Conducting detailed vulnerability assessments.
+- Conducting detailed vulnerability assessments.
-- 📝 Producing detailed reports, documenting incidents, and proposing corrective measures.
+- Producing detailed reports, documenting incidents, and proposing corrective measures.
-- 📡 Staying current with the latest trends and technologies in cybersecurity.
+- Staying current with the latest trends and technologies in cybersecurity.

 🌟 **Career Objective**
 I aspire to become a **Cybersecurity Consultant**, focusing on audits, providing innovative solutions, and ensuring the security and integrity of systems.